 The River Wey Trust also has a web-site with maps to look at: http://www.weyriver.co.uk/theriver/index.htm

-Our 'Short Break' booking will give you time to explore a good part the River Wey - either head South towards Godalming and then back along.
+Our 'Short Break' booking will give you time to explore a good part of the River Wey - either head South towards Godalming and then back along.
 Or first head up to the pretty village of Weybridge just before the opening to the Thames Lock.
 PLEASE NOTE: WE ARE NOT ACCEPTING SHORT BREAK BOOKINGS IN 2021 ONLY WEEK LONG BOOKINGS WITH A START AND FINISH DAY OF THURSDAY.

 Whichever you choose, there is plenty of time to unwind at your own pace and enjoy the experience.
 Please have a look below at some cruising holiday suggestions:

 The whole trip above can be done in 3 or 4 days.
-But it will be much more relaxing and fulfilling if you get into 'narrowboat' time.
-Forget trying to get from A to B like a car journey, because in a narrowboat its the journey itself!
-There's too much too see and experience by the river; the ancient trees, the old buildings, the bygone signs and shadows from Cromwell's time.
-Travelling in comfort at 3 miles an hour you get to see everything...
+But it will be much more relaxing and fulfilling if you get into 'narrowboat' time on Vita.
+Forget trying to get from A to B like a car journey, because in a narrowboat it's the journey itself!
+There's so much to see and experience by the river; the ancient trees, the old buildings, the bygone signs and shadows from Cromwell's time.
+Travelling in comfort at 2/3 miles an hour you'll get to see so much...

-Go the whole Wey..
+Go the whole Wey....
 Travel the full length of the Wey starting from our mooring at Cartbridge Basin.
 We are at the half way point on the river, so you could choose to go up River first or down River.
 A week will let you comfortably and leisurely travel the navigation and give you time to stop and explore.
 Or If you fancy more adventure you could go all the way up the River Thames to Windsor Castle!
+(Additional licence needed*).